iterative/dvc.org/content/docs/studio/user-guide/account-management.md

   When you connect to a Git hosting provider, you will be prompted to grant Iterative Studio access to your account.

-  If you signed up to use Studio with an email address, you will not have any Git connections by default.
+  If you signed up to use Iterative Studio with an email address, you will not have any Git connections by default.
 You can set them up in this section.

   Note that **connections to self-hosted GitLab servers** are not managed in this section.
 If you want to connect to a self-hosted GitLab server, you